 This study revolves around the intersection of between teachers' subject matter knowledge, pedagogical knowledge and technological knowledge.
 In a Swedish language context, these issues would be discussed within a subject didactical framework.
 Here, however, we will use Shulman's framework of teachers' knowledge base in order to maintain a broader contextualization and framing of the conditions of teachers' professional knowledge (see Kansanen (2009) and Deng (2018) for some differences between the traditions).
 Within the tradition of teacher's knowledge base, different aspects of PCK have been fruitfully studied (Kind 2009; Shulman 1986, 1987).
 Gess-Newsome (2015) and Kind (2009) draw on ideas from Shulman when elaborating the content of pedagogical content knowledge (PCK) and discuss the importance of teachers' subject matter knowledge and curricular knowledge.
 Mishra & Koehler (Koehler et.al.
 2014) have also included technological knowledge as an important aspect.
-When studying teachers' profession, these different aspects of teachers' knowledge base are crucial and this study will therefore focus on teachers' subject matter knowledge and teachers' PCK.
+When studying teachers' profession, these different aspects of teachers' subject matter knowledge and teachers' subject matter knowledge and teachers' subject matter knowledge and teachers' subject matter knowledge as an important aspect.
+When studying teachers' profession, these different aspects of teachers' knowledge and teachers' PCK.